Michael Morrissey (writer): Literary career

 In 1979, he was the first Writer-in-Residence at the University of Canterbury and in 1985, the first New Zealand participant in the International Writing Programme at the University of Iowa from which he earned an Honorary Fellowship in Writing.
 In 1986, he was the New Zealand delegate at the 48th World Congress of International PEN in New York.
-While in New York, Morrissey met many famous writers.
-Subsequently, he wrote obituaries based on personal encounters with Saul Bellow (7 May 2005), Kurt Vonnegut (28 April 2007) and Norman Mailer (1 December 2007) – all published in the New Zealand Listener.
+While in New York, Morrissey met and had dialogue with many famous writers.
+Subsequently, he wrote obituaries based on his personal encounters with Saul Bellow (7 May 2005), Kurt Vonnegut (28 April 2007) and Norman Mailer (1 December 2007) – all published in the New Zealand Listener.
 He has also written accounts of encounters with Samuel Beckett and Susan Sontag, published in Brief magazine.

 A Fulbright Cultural Travel Award in 1981 enabled him to visit several leading American universities where he studied the teaching of creative writing.
 On his return to New Zealand, he founded the Waiheke Summer Writing School which ran from 1983 to 1991.
 He has taught creative writing through several Community Education Centres, and Continuing Education, University of Auckland, and was a tutor at the New Zealand Institute of Business Studies, Auckland between 2008 and 2010.

 In 2012, he was appointed Writer-in-Residence at the University of Waikato.

 His anthology The New Fiction (1985) was the first anthology of New Zealand postmodern fiction.
-His 80 plus published short stories vary from neo-social realism to surreal and postmodern styles and also deploy the introduction of famous personalities into the New Zealand landscape such as Jack Kerouac, Charles Fort, Andy Warhol and Franz Kafka.
+His 80 plus published short stories range in genre from neo-social realism to surreal and postmodern styles.
+One device used by Morrissey in his short fiction is to place famous personalities into the New Zealand landscape such as Jack Kerouac, Charles Fort, Andy Warhol and Franz Kafka.
 His fiction has been translated into Mandarin, Japanese and Hungarian.